Nexis-Network/homepage/content/docs/community/contribution-guide.md

 ---
 title: Documentation Contribution Guide
-subtitle: Learn how to contribute to the Exzo Network documentation
+subtitle: Learn how to contribute to the Nexis Network documentation
 enableTableOfContents: true
 updatedOn: '2023-10-24T13:30:10.819Z'
 ---

-This page provides guidelines for contributing to the Exzo Network documentation.
-Our goal is to create an environment where our community has the information and knowledge required to confidently participate in improving the Exzo Network documentation.
+This page provides guidelines for contributing to the Nexis Network documentation.
+Our goal is to create an environment where our community has the information and knowledge required to confidently participate in improving the Nexis Network documentation.

 ## Why should you contribute?

 Open-source projects are always evolving.
 Contributing to documentation is a great way for beginners to get started in open source and for experienced developers to explain complex topics while sharing their knowledge with the community.

-By contributing to the Exzo Network docs, you're helping us create a stronger learning resource for all developers.
+By contributing to the Nexis Network docs, you're helping us create a stronger learning resource for all developers.
 Whether you've found a typo, a section that's hard to understand, or you've noticed that a certain topic is missing, your contribution is always welcome and appreciated.

 ## How to contribute